 Virgin Island is a short 30-minute boat ride from Kota Beach on the east coast of Bantayan Island.

-An island hopping tour to Virgin Island can be easily organised through the reception of your accommodation or at one of the tour desks dotted around the main town of Santa Fe.
+An island hopping tour to Virgin Island can be easily organized through the reception of your accommodation or at one of the tour desks dotted around the main town of Santa Fe.

 The total cost for a small outrigger boat over to Virgin Island Bantayan is around 800 pesos, so if you are a group of 4 and up to 8 people you can split the cost between you.
 Otherwise, you can take a private boat tour and pay the full price.